Jesse-Kerr/recordmender/readme2.md

 ## Rationale

 Digging in the crates.
 Sampling.
 Flipping.
 Finding a gem in an old song to repurpose in a new one can be quite the thrill.
-It's like uncovering unburied treasure or an unknown gem.
+It's like finding buried treasure.

-Underlying discovery, however, is a whole lot of searching, meaning listening to song after song, trying to find the buried treasure.
+Underlying discovery, however, is a whole lot of searching.
+Listening to song after song, trying to find the secret gems hidden therein.

 ![https://www.stonesthrow.com/madlib/](images/madlib_records.jpg)

 [Madlib](https://en.wikipedia.org/wiki/Madlib)

-While the search is certainly one of the best parts of finding treasure, most searchers at least bring a map.
-This is where recordmender comes in.
+As in the rest of life, the journey While the search can be one of the best parts of finding treasure, i equipped with a map.
+This is where recordmend comes in.

 ## Methodology